Hanaa25/AWS-KMS-S3-Encryption-CloudTrail-Lab/README.md

 ---

-# ✅ Skills Demonstrated
+# ✅ Project Outcome

-* AWS Key Management Service (KMS)
-* Symmetric Customer Managed Keys
-* Amazon S3 Server-Side Encryption
-* SSE-KMS
-* S3 Object Permissions
-* S3 Block Public Access
-* S3 Object Ownership and ACLs
-* AWS CloudTrail
-* IAM Permissions
-* Encryption Key Management
-* CloudTrail Log Analysis
-* AWS Security Best Practices
+Successfully completed a hands-on AWS security workflow covering:

+**KMS Key Creation → S3 Encryption → Access Testing → Permission Analysis → CloudTrail Monitoring → Log Analysis → KMS User Management**

+The project demonstrates practical understanding of how **KMS, S3, CloudTrail, and IAM** work together to protect, control, and audit encrypted data in AWS.

 ---

-## 📌 Lab Summary
+## 📌 Conclusion

-This project demonstrates a complete practical workflow for **encrypting an Amazon S3 object with AWS KMS, controlling access to the encryption key, examining S3 access behavior, and auditing related activity using CloudTrail**.
+This project provided practical experience with AWS encryption and cloud security controls by combining **KMS-based encryption, S3 storage, access management, and CloudTrail auditing**.

-The screenshots included in this repository provide visual evidence of the major configuration and verification steps performed during the lab.
+It demonstrates not only the configuration of AWS services, but also the ability to **test access behavior, investigate authorization issues, and analyze audit logs** to understand what is happening inside an AWS environment.